I recently exchanged a text with my 20 year old, which went like this (I love those emojis!)

 Author Elizabeth Gilbert makes me feel a little bit less evil, writing,

-“I think “niceness” perfectly fine (I certainly strive to be nice to people) but it doesn’t go very deep.
+“I think “niceness” is perfectly fine (I certainly strive to be nice to people) but it doesn’t go very deep.
 Niceness is a social construct — a mannered way of keeping things polite.
 You can be “nice” to someone while still sort of hating them … Niceness can be dishonest, and sometimes has to be dishonest — just to keep the peace … To a large extent, basic human niceness is what keeps the world functioning without us all strangling each other.
 At the base of niceness is a polite wish for everyone to just get along, damn it, and therefore I’m all for it.”

 “The solution for the nice person is simple: (he) must stop looking outside himself for love and approval… Once (he) takes responsibility for (his) own self-worth, (he’ll) start working on developing his own positive self-regard.
 When (he) begins to love and accept himself, (he’ll) be able to let go of needing to please, and (he’ll) notice that interestingly, others are responding to (him) better.
 Eventually, without even thinking about it, (he’ll) shift from being nice to being kind.”